Canopy part 2

 Oxydendron arboreum – Sourwood

 Along the road I wanted to create a little screening with smaller trees so I was able to add another Sourwood two more Japanese Maples and two Stripe Bark Maples, Acer tegmentosum.
 The white stripe bark on the Acer tegmentosum is a real eye catcher year round.
-Further along the fence line close to the driveway I wanted a showy specimen tree so I planted the Eskimo Sunset Maple, Acer psuedoplatinus ‘Esk Sunset’.
+Further along the fence line close to the driveway I wanted a showy specimen tree so I planted the Esk Sunset Maple, Acer psuedoplatinus ‘Esk Sunset’.
 It’s foliage is cream, pink and green on top with a purple underside.
 It has pink fall color.

 Acer japonica ‘Attaryi’

 Not many people have the opportunity to plant a couple dozen trees in their garden.
 I feel fortunate to have had the opportunity to know the trees before I planted them.
-Some have been in the garden for about a dozen years now so are looking well established and no longer like a newly planted tree.
+Some have been in the garden for about a fifteen years now so are looking well established and no longer like a newly planted tree.
 The birds and bees are happy and so am I. They look even better in my minds eye a little further down the road.

 Magnolia macraphlla ‘Ashei’

 Acer pseudoplatinus ‘Esk Sunset’

 Euonymus seed capsule